-6.48 The decision maker must take into account any concerns raised by the consulted State or State authority.
-The consulted authority does not, however, have the right to veto access and agencies should take care that the authority is not under such a misapprehension.
-All other relevant considerations should be taken into account to ensure a sound decision is made.

-6.49 The information provided during the consultation process can assist the decision maker in assessing whether or not the document does contain material that concerns Commonwealth-State relations, and to assess what damage, if any, could occur from disclosure.
+- 6.44 The decision maker must take into account any concerns raised by the consulted State, or State or Norfolk Island authority.
+The consulted authority does not have the right to veto access and agencies and ministers should take care that the State or authority is not under such a misapprehension.
+All other relevant considerations should be taken into account to ensure a sound decision is made. - 6.45 The information provided during the consultation can assist the decision maker in assessing whether the document contains material that concerns Commonwealth-State relations, and to assess what damage, if any, could occur from disclosure.